theon/theon.github.com/content/articles/arduino-auto-plant-watering-part-2.md

     <img src="https://lh3.googleusercontent.com/-KsE6lfhuD7U/UPMUBpClfYI/AAAAAAAACsg/IWz8KOMumUs/s800/cusbism-in-browser.png" />
 </div>

-This HTML can be hosted on server on the Internet.
-One of the easiest ways to get it hosted somewhere with a friendly URL is to put it on a [tumblr](http://www.tumblr.com/) account.
+This HTML can be hosted on the Internet.
+One of the easiest ways to get it hosted with a friendly URL is to put it on a [tumblr](http://www.tumblr.com/) blog.
 To do this:

  * Register a blog at [http://www.tumblr.com](http://www.tumblr.com) and pick a tumblr URL.
  * Go to the settings page by clicking the cog icon ![tumblr cog icon](https://lh5.googleusercontent.com/-YdzYp_wYgYs/UPMUFQUca9I/AAAAAAAACtg/zdQNnDUf03Y/s32/tumblr-cog-icon.png)
  * Click the name of you blog at the bottom of the menu on the left hand side
  * Click the 'Customize' button under the 'Theme' section
  * Click the 'Edit HTML' button
- * Replace the all the existing HTML with your HTML in your graph.html file
+ * Replace the all the existing HTML with the HTML in your graph.html file
  * Click 'Update Preview'.
-You should see you charts in the right hand pane.
+You should see you charts in the right hand pane
  * Click the 'Apperance' button and click the 'Save' button
- * Your chart should now be available at your tumblr URL.
+ * Your chart should now be available at your tumblr URL

 <div class="central-section">
     <img src="https://lh4.googleusercontent.com/-KP4spCElrSY/UPMUH09xhPI/AAAAAAAACuI/HpveiSQau0w/s800/tumblr-preview.png" />